Wong Li-Lin has just written a heartwarming letter to her son, and we can't help but be impressed by some life lessons it offers! Read...

 - Identifying emotions: Encourage your child to talk about her feelings- is she happy, sad, angry?
 Discuss what she can do to feel better.
 The child should realise that it is normal to feel those emotions, but that she is the boss.
 She can control her monkey mind.

-- Brain break: This activity is a stress buster, especially when the child is overloaded with homework or is tense due to exams.
+- Brain break: This activity is a stress buster.
+Especially, when the child has a lot of homework or is feeling tense due to exams.
 Children are encouraged to take deep breaths and calm themselves for three to five minutes to quiet their minds, be present, and just focus.
 Feel the stress melt away.
 It works for parents too!

 - Focussing on breaths: Focussing on your breathing is a great way to learn mindfulness.
 Get your child to count how many breaths he takes in a minute.
 This is especially relaxing when done before bedtime.
 You can also place your child’s stuffed toy on his tummy.
 Ask him to breathe in silence for one minute, and to feel and notice how the toy moves up and down.
 And to imagine that all the sadness and negative emotions are being released, and floating away.